Adaptive Complexity Model Predictive Control: Experimental Evaluation

-Once the reference information has been obtained, we construct the NLP with the appropriate complexity structure and solve it with IPOPT \cite{wachter2006implementation}.
+Once the reference and state information have been obtained, we construct the NLP with the appropriate complexity structure and solve it with IPOPT \cite{wachter2006implementation}.
 We configure IPOPT to enable warm start initialization and provide it the primal and dual variables from the prior solve (appropriately shifted) for rapid convergence.
+In the event that complexity must be unexpectedly inserted in the middle of the horizon (discussed in more detail in Sec.~\ref{sec:ac:discussion}), warm starting is disabled and nominal values are used for the initial guess of the newly inserted null-space variables.
 Once the problem is solved, the MPC control output is then mapped from ground reaction forces to joint torques via the Jacobian-transpose method, and the resulting swing foot trajectories are tracked with PD control.
 See \cite{norby2022quad} for more details on the implementation of the low-level controller.
 All experiments were performed using Gazebo 9 with the ODE physics engine, and all processes were executed on a machine running Ubuntu 18.04 with an Intel Core i7-12700K CPU at 4.9 GHz and with 64 GB of RAM.
+The motor model described in (\ref{eq:ac:motor_model}) is implemented in the Gazebo simulation to enable a more realistic execution.
 The Acceleration environment is simulated in real-time to measure the effect of solve time on stability.
 The simulations were slowed down by a factor of 2x for the Step environment and 5x for the Gap environment (with a maximum solve time of $4\Delta t = 0.12$~s) since resolving the constraints in these tasks are still computationally intensive.